fcdoc/doc/en/flashduty/conf/template.md

 ```

 ## Slack Bot
-- The message __can be sent with a length of about 15000 characters; any excess will be truncated before sending__
+- Message __can be sent with a length of about 15,000 characters.
+If it exceeds this length, it will be truncated and sent__
-- If the text contains `<br>`, during rendering, __empty lines will be removed first, and then `<br>` will be replaced with newline characters__
+- If the text contains `<br>`, when rendering, __the blank lines will be deleted first, and then `<br>` will be replaced with a newline character__
-- If custom content is not set, the system default template will be used, displaying only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```
 {{fireReason .}}INC <{{.DetailUrl}}|#{{.Num}}> {{toHtml .Title}}